BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 I will be delighted to receive suggestions and feedback to improve them and eventually benefit others.
 So if you have any suggestions, please do let me know.
 Thanks.

+# Watch out
+* **Always check your result**
+* Read the question again.
+* Check Matrix Size
+* Basic arithmetic calculation.
+Write them down.
+* Careful on the terminology.
+E.g: Solution sets means 0, 1, or infinity.
+It does not mean a basis set. or a solution.
+* **Think from the new view**.
+Linear Algebra deal with a GROUP of equations, instead on individual.

+# Thought for the week

+* “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell
+* “The advancement and perfection of mathematics are intimately connected with the prosperity of the State.”  — Napoleon
+* “Besides language and music, mathematics is one of the primary manifestations of the free creative power of the human mind.” — Hermann Weyl
+* “Do not worry too much about your difficulties in mathematics, I can assure you that mine are still greater.” — Albert Einstein
+* “Learning without thought is labor lost; thought without learning is perilous." — Confucius
+* "Mathematics is not a spectator sport. " — George Polya
+* "True pleasure lies not in the discovery of truth, but in the search for it." — Tolstoy
+* "Those who ask questions are fools for the moment; those who do not ask questions remain fools forever."— Confucius
+* "The length of your education is less important than its breadth, and the length of your life is less important than its depth." — Marilyn vos Savant

 # Typo and error in textbook

 * Chapter 7